Declaring or Removing an Undergraduate Major, Pre-major or Minor

 Northeastern requires all undergraduate students to declare a major by the time they have earned a total of 45 credit hours.

-Declaring a Major or Pre-Major
+Declaring a Major, Pre-Major or minor

-The Undergraduate Major/Minor Declaration form must be completed to declare a major or pre-major, to declare a minor or concentration, or to make any changes to previously declared majors, pre-majors, minors or concentrations.
+These same forms must be used to make any changes to previously declared majors, pre-majors, minors or concentrations.
 The procedure is as follows:

 2. Obtain the necessary signatures and submit the form to Enrollment Services (Room D 101).